Academix1/Python_cursor/Index.md

 - **Week 9-12**: "I can build sophisticated applications with integrated components"
 - **Week 13-16**: "I am a production-ready Python developer capable of building professional systems"

-By the end of this 16-week journey, you will transform from a complete beginner to a confident, production-ready Python developer capable of building sophisticated, AI-powered applications using professional development practices.
+By the end of this 16-week journey, you will transform from a complete beginner to a confident, production-ready Python developer capable of building sophisticated, AI-powered applications using professional development practices and effectively leveraging AI assistance through advanced prompting techniques.